Digital cinema: Live broadcasting to cinemas or event cinema

 Event Cinema currently accounts for on average between 1-3% of overall box office for cinemas worldwide but anecdotally it's been reported that some cinemas attribute as much as 25%, 48% and even 51% (the Rio Bio cinema in Stockholm) of their overall box office.
 It is envisaged ultimately that Event Cinema will account for around 5% of the overall box office globally.
-Event Cinema saw six worldwide records set and broken over from 2013 to 2015 with notable successes Dr Who ($10.2m in three days at the box office - event was also broadcast on terrestrial TV simultaneously), Pompeii Live by the British Museum, Billy Elliot, Andre Rieu, One Direction, Richard III by the Royal Shakespeare Company.
+Event Cinema saw six worldwide records set and broken over from 2013 to 2015 with notable successes Dr Who ($10.2m in three days at the box office – event was also broadcast on terrestrial TV simultaneously), Pompeii Live by the British Museum, Billy Elliot, Andre Rieu, One Direction, Richard III by the Royal Shakespeare Company.

 Event Cinema is defined more by the frequency of events rather than by the content itself.
 Event Cinema events typically appear in cinemas during traditionally quieter times in the cinema week such as the Monday-Thursday daytime/evening slot and are characterised by the One Night Only release, followed by one or possibly more 'Encore' releases a few days or weeks later if the event is successful and sold out.
 On occasion more successful events have returned to cinemas some months or even years later in the case of NT Live where the audience loyalty and company branding is so strong the content owner can be assured of a good showing at the box office.

 Pros and cons

 Pros

-The digital formation of sets and locations, especially in the time of growing film series and sequels, is that virtual sets, once computer generated and stored, can be easily revived for future films.
+The digital formation of sets and locations, especially in the time of growing film series and sequels, is that virtual sets, once computer-generated and stored, can be easily revived for future films.

 Considering digital film images are documented as data files on hard disk or flash memory, varying systems of edits can be executed with the alteration of a few settings on the editing console with the structure being composed virtually in the computer's memory.
 A broad choice of effects can be sampled simply and rapidly, without the physical constraints posed by traditional cut-and-stick editing.
 Digital cinema allows national cinemas to construct films specific to their cultures in ways that the more constricting configurations and economics of customary film-making prevented.
 Low-cost cameras and computer-based editing software have gradually enabled films to be produced for minimal cost.
-The ability of digital cameras to allow film-makers to shoot limitless footage without wasting pricey celluloid has transformed film production in some Third World countries.
-From consumers' perspective digital prints don't deteriorate with the number of showings.
-Unlike celluloid film, there is no projection mechanism or manual handling to add scratches or other physically generated artefacts.
+The ability of digital cameras to allow film-makers to shoot limitless footage without wasting costly film has transformed film production in some Third World countries.
+From consumers' perspective digital prints do not deteriorate with the number of showings.
+Unlike film, there is no projection mechanism or manual handling to add scratches or other physically generated artefacts.
 Provincial cinemas that would have received old prints can give consumers the same cinematographic experience (all other things being equal) as those attending the premiere.

 The use of NLEs in movies allows for edits and cuts to be made non-destructively, without actually discarding any footage.